Should I neuter my dog? Pros and cons of spaying the dogs

-As a dog owner, I am uncomfortable with the thought of subjecting my pet to surgery unnecessarily.
-So I did extensive research to find the answer to the important question – should I neuter my dog (or spaying if you have a female dog)?
+As a dog owner, I am uncomfortable with the thought of unnecessarily subjecting my pet to surgery.
+So I did extensive research to find an answer to the important question: Should I neuter my dog (or spaying if you have a female dog)?

-It turned out that it’s not so simple.
-Some dogs are recommended to be spayed/neutered and for others it can be dangerous.
-In this article, I’ll explain in simple terms all the scientific facts I’ve been able to learn.
+It turns out that it’s not that simple.
+For some dogs neutering is recommended, for others it can be dangerous.
+In this article, I explain in simple terms all the scientific facts I could get my hands on.

 Contents